 Concur is currently being deployed to EMPLOYEES ONLY in phases across the campus.

 (uOttawa Exchange login required)

-For information regarding your Faculty or Service's processes and deployment, please contact your Resource Person listed in the "Contact us" section of this page.
+For information regarding your Faculty or Service's processes, please contact your Resource Person listed in the "Contact us" section of this page.

 1-866-793-4040 (available for you 24/7)